Thermodynamic Casimir Effect in the large-n limit: Summary and concluding remarks

 \section{Summary and concluding remarks}

 We showed a new method for the computation of Casimir amplitudes in the large-$n$ limit.
 This method can be applied to the case of slabs with non translationally invariant boundary conditions as well as for those with periodic and antiperiodic boundary conditions.
 We evaluated the Casimir amplitudes for the cases of Dirichlet-Dirichlet, open-open and Dirichlet-open boundary conditions and reproduced their asymptotical equivalence in the limit of large systems.
 We find that the non-universal corrections to the leading scaling behavior in the open-open case are much smaller than in the other cases.
 From this we conclude that evaluations of Casimir amplitudes following our method in this universality class are simpler in this open-open case.
-We also confirmed the known analytic result for the Casimir amplitudes in the case of periodic and antiperiodic boundary conditions. \acknowledgments We would like to thank H. W. Diehl for the inspiration and initial ideas to work on this issue and for many constructive discussions.
-We also want to thank Hassan Chamati for discussions and additional ideas.
+We also confirmed the known analytic result for the Casimir amplitudes in the case of periodic and antiperiodic boundary conditions.